-While the overall structure of the schedules (firstly, when we condition on within group expenditure - see Table 9a) retain many of the features present in our earlier simulations, our optimal tax simulations here reveal some important differences by the age of children.
-In particular, marginal tax rates tend to be higher at low earnings for lone mothers with younger children: in the first tax bracket marginal tax rates for the youngest group are around 40 percentage points higher than for the oldest group.
-Amongst women with children from the oldest
+While the overall structure of the schedules retain many of the features present in our earlier simulations, our optimal tax simulations here reveal some important differences by the age of children.
+In the case of fixed within group expenditure (see Table 7a), marginal tax rates tend to be higher at low earnings for lone mothers with younger children: in the first tax bracket marginal tax rates for the youngest group are around 40 percentage points higher than for the oldest group.
+Amongst women with children from the oldest group we also obtain negative marginal tax rates.
+The higher marginal tax rates at low earnings for parents with younger children are also accompanied by higher levels of out-of-work support for these groups.